schickling/Icomoon.swift/README.md

 # Icomoon.swift
-Use your custom Icomoon fonts with Swift
+Use your custom Icomoon fonts with Swift - auto-generates type safe enums

 ## Installation